AppleBreak1/Z490-Vision-D-Customac/Customization.md

 # iGPU Utilization in GPU Tab and GPU History Window

 When you opt to use the desktop framebuffer it will just work.
-However, with the empty framebuffer + "enable-metal" property, system has to go through the sleep/wake cycle once in order to see the actual iGPU usage in Activity Monitor.
+However, with the empty framebuffer + "enable-metal" property, system has to go through the sleep/wake cycle once, in order to see the actual iGPU usage in Activity Monitor.

 <img width="1321" alt="qqq" src="https://user-images.githubusercontent.com/97265013/215239222-c2882fd5-3ecb-40cc-a994-8958a4bf4398.png">